 El Salvador Country Report

 Companies operating in El Salvador are likely to face operational challenges including lengthy bureaucratic processes to obtain permits, a lack of clarity on business processes, poor contract enforcement, and persistent political corruption.
-Due to persistent fiscal issues, firms with state service contracts also face occasional payment delays, especially at the municipal level.
+Due to government fiscal issues, firms with state service contracts also face occasional payment delays, especially at the municipal level.
 A lack of adequate transport infrastructure and a shortage of skilled labour further hinder the country's competitiveness.
 However, government attitudes to foreign direct investment remain broadly positive with successive governments committed to business-related regulatory changes and fiscal reforms.

 There are no known terrorist groups in El Salvador with the intention or ability to undertake terrorist attacks against commercial, military, or government-owned assets.
 However, street gangs (maras) are classified as terrorist organisations under law.
 Gangs are able to target security forces and private sector businesses with firearms in violent hot spots like the capital, San Salvador.
 Shootouts between security forces and gang members in recent months have resulted in about 40 police and 21 soldier deaths.
 Some members of Congress have proposed constitutional changes to allow the death penalty for gang homicides.